jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/index.md

 # IT & Cybersecurity Fundamentals

 This portfolio documents my practical understanding of core IT and cybersecurity concepts.
-I've built it while studying Classics at the University of Nottingham, alongside hands-on experience from IT and cybersecurity placements, tech consultancy work, and volunteering in robotics.
+I've built it while studying Classics at the University of Nottingham, alongside hands-on experience from IT and cybersecurity placements, tech consultancy work, volunteering in robotics and working as a Code Camp Head Teacher.

-This portfolio starts from the fundamentals rather than assuming background knowledge.
-Each section covers a topic in plain language, focused on understanding *why* things work the way they do, rather than just noting the facts/
+This portfolio underlines my learning and application of the fundamentals rather than assuming background knowledge.
+Each section covers a topic in plain language, focused on understanding *why* things work the way they do, rather than just noting the facts.

-## Background
+## My background

-I've picked up practical experience through:
+I have gained practical experience through:
-- Two IT MSP placements (firewall management, virtualisation, network segmentation, remote monitoring & management (RMM), password/credential management)
+- Completing two IT MSP placements (firewall management, virtualisation, network segmentation, remote monitoring & management (RMM), password/credential management)
 - A cybersecurity placement (Microsoft Defender XDR, Microsoft Copilot for Security, Azure landscape)
 - A Student Technology Consultant placement, delivering a market research report and strategic recommendations for an edtech client
 - Volunteer technical work with STEMpura, a UK STEM charity (Building cybersecurity schools workshop programme)
 - Juding at the Word Robot Olympiad
+- Teaching at CodeCamp (Teaching technical skills to pupils aged 10-16)

 ## Sections